 Live Try-On Eyewear

-One of my favorite projects from this period was the Live Try-On Eyewear experience.
-We wanted to make buying glasses online feel as natural and confident as trying them on in-store.
+The goal was to make buying glasses online feel as natural and confident as trying them on in-store.
 Using Snap’s camera and real-time AR technology, we created a flow where users could open their front camera directly from a product page and see how different frames looked and fit in seconds.

 Live Try-On Footwear